E2517/node-mongo-graphQL/README.md

 ### Description

-Project with Nodejs GraphQL and MongoDB to manipulate data.
+Project with Nodejs GraphQL and MongoDB to manipulate data (file serverGraphMongo).

 ### Node